When reading starts to sputter,

 Extension?
 Computer-generated formulas accelerate reading speed and precision.
 Some texts are designed for Speed Reading.
 Scanning or skipping over confusing, cumbersome content may give lessons in how not to write.

 Errata?
 Flipping through digital material is non-committal.
 It is hard to engage with bits or bytes of superficial nonsense.
-To register and absorb information requires poring over authentic content and burying oneself in it.
+To register and absorb information requires poring over authentic content and burying thought in it.

 Tricks?
 Technology can assist with proofreading.
 Reading one's own writing can be the hardest reading of all.
 Writers see what was intended rather than what is written.
 Highlighting conjunctions can help find errors in phrasing.